genomicsclass/book/pages/association_tests.md

 ## [1] 0.08857435
 ```

-## Large samples, small p-values
+### Large Samples, Small p-values

-As we mentioned earlier reporting only p-values is not an appropriate way to report the results of your experiment.
-Many genetic association studies seem to over emphasize p-values.
-They have large sample sizes, report impressively small p-values, yet when one looks closely at the results, we realize odds ratios are quite modest: barely bigger than 1.
+As mentioned earlier, reporting only p-values is not an appropriate
+way to report the results of your experiment.
+Many genetic association
+studies seem to over emphasize p-values.
+They have large sample sizes
+and report impressively small p-values.
+Yet when one looks closely at
+the results, we realize odds ratios are quite modest: barely bigger
+than 1.
+In this case the difference of having genotype AA/Aa or aa
+might not change an individual's risk for a disease in an amount which is
+*practically significant*, in that one might not change one's behavior
+based on the small increase in risk.

-We note that there is not a one to one relationship between the odds ratio and the p-value.
-To demonstrate we re calculate the p-value keeping all the proportions identical but increasing the sample size by 10 which reduces the p-value substantially
+There is not a one-to-one relationship between the odds ratio and the
+p-value.
+To demonstrate, we recalculate the p-value keeping all the
+proportions identical, but increasing the sample size by 10, which
+reduces the p-value substantially (as we saw with the t-test under the
+alternative hypothesis):

 ```r